 It is worth mentioning that most pro skiers on Alaskan film trips are not typically on anything bigger than 125 mm underfoot, and often are on something in the 115-120 range.
 While every skier has his or her own reason for ski choice, many of them tell me that it comes down to the fact that they usually are going extremely fast and need narrower, stiffer skis for high speeds in variable runouts.
 They also note that landing big airs results in pretty big impacts on super-fat skis.
 In addition, some just like to use a more versatile ski so they can stay on the same skis all season wherever they go and are always on something familiar to them.
 It’s also likely a factor that few of the mainstream ski manufacturers (i.e., sponsors of many pro skiers) still make super wide skis.

 Now with all that said, let’s talk about the Genome’s on-snow performance.

-I’ll touch on the Genome’s performance in other types of snow, but anyone considering the Genome is surely looking for a dedicated powder ski.
+I’ll touch on the Genome’s performance in other types of snow, but I’d assume that anyone considering the Genome is surely looking for a powder ski.
 I’ve spent a ton of time on powder-specific shapes like the Praxis Powderboard, DPS Lotus 138 (pretty much every version of it), DPS Spoon, and lots of other super-fat skis.